jessecambon/jessecambon.github.io/_drafts/Essential-Data-Science-Methods.md

   - [mutate](https://dplyr.tidyverse.org/reference/mutate.html) is used to create new columns.
   - [str\_c](https://stringr.tidyverse.org/reference/str_c.html) combines multiple strings.
 In this case we are combining the manufacturer and model string fields into a single field with a single space in between.
   - [select](https://dplyr.tidyverse.org/reference/select.html) is used to pick which columns from the input dataset we want to keep.
 A ‘-’ before a column indicates that we want to drop that column.
       - The everything() function is shorthand for selecting all remaining columns and is an example of a [select helper](https://www.rdocumentation.org/packages/dplyr/versions/0.7.3/topics/select_helpers).
-As you can see, this select statement sets the order of the first four columns, includes the remaining columns, but then removes the manfacturer and model columns.
-You can play around with other select helpers and the arguments in the select function to get a feel for what you can accomplish with select helpers.
+As you can see, this select statement sets the order of the first four columns, includes the remaining columns, but then removes the manufacturer and model columns.
+You can play around with other select helpers and the arguments in the select function to get a better feel for this.
   - [rename](https://dplyr.tidyverse.org/reference/select.html) is used to rename the ‘fl’ column to ‘fuel\_type’

 <!-- end list -->